modolabs/Kurogo-Mobile-Web/docs/mobiweb-modules/map.rst

 #.
 Figure out the URLs of the controllers for panning and zooming the map

-Key classes and functions
+Key classes and functions:

+  .. class:: CacheIMS

-* CacheIMS: when initialized, this class makes a query to the WMS server for the lon/lat coordinates of the map image bounding box.
+    when initialized, this class makes a query to the WMS server for the lon/lat coordinates of the map image bounding box.

+  .. function:: getServerBBox()

-* getServerBBox(): a wrapper around the bounding box value stored in CacheIMS.
+    a wrapper around the bounding box value stored in CacheIMS.

+  .. function:: photoURL()

-* photoURL() returns the URL to get the photo from
+    returns the URL to get the photo from
-  , temporarily turning off warnings in case the request photo is not available.
+    , temporarily turning off warnings in
+    case the request photo is not available.

+  .. function:: iPhoneBBox()

-* iPhoneBBox(): increases the size of the bounding box (by a factor of 2.6) selected by the WMS server, unless parameters for the bounding box are explicitly requested in the URL.
+    increases the size of the bounding box (by a factor of 2.6) selected by the WMS server, unless parameters for the bounding box are explicitly requested in the URL.

+  .. function:: bbox()

-* bbox(): increases the width and height of the bounding box selected by the WMS server by factors that depend on whether the phoen is a smartphone or featurephone.
+    increases the width and height of the bounding box selected by the WMS server by factors that depend on whether the phoen is a smartphone or featurephone.
 If x and y offsets are specified in the URL, the bounding box is shifted accordingly.

+  .. function:: imageURL()

-* imageURL() constructs the URL query to the WMS server requesting a map image.
+    constructs the URL query to the WMS server requesting a map image.

+  .. function:: moveURL()

-* moveURL() returns a URL with x and y offset parameters.
+    returns a URL with x and y offset parameters.

+  .. function:: scrollURL()

-* scrollURL(): a wrapper around moveURL() for north, east, south, and west directions.
+    a wrapper around moveURL() for north, east, south, and west directions.

+  .. function:: zoomInURL()

-* zoomInURL() and zoomOutURL return URLs that change the zoom level of the map image.
+    and zoomOutURL return URLs that change the zoom level of the map image.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 mobi-web/map/directions.php